JackNytely/Nytely_Case_Changer/README.md

 # Change Case

-This extension allows you to convert the selected text into different case.
+This extension allows you to convert the selected text into a Nytely Standardized Case.
 Supported Cases are:

 ```css
 1. Variable Case - (variable_case)